 The degree of disorder or disturbance in a geometric structure is related to the entropy measure.
 To understand the randomness of gravastar geometry, we look at the entropy of thin-shell gravastars.
 Mazur and Mottola's idea is used to calculate an equation for the entropy of a thin-shell gravastar as \cite{qm}

 For local temperature, the entropy density is calculated as

-where $\eta$ represented as a dimensionless parameter.
+where $\eta$ is represented as a dimensionless parameter.
 Here, we take Planck units $(K_B = 1 = \hbar)$ so that the shell's entropy becomes \cite{qm}

 It is noted that shell's entropy is also proportional to $\delta$.
-Similarly, we investigate entropy of the shell along thickness of the shell for different values of cloud of strings are shown in right plot of Fig. (\ref{p}).
-It is noted that the entropy increases by increasing $\delta$ as well as cloud of strings parameter.
+Similarly, we investigate the entropy of the shell along the thickness of the shell for different values of the cloud of strings are shown in the right plot of Fig. (\ref{p}).
+It is noted that the entropy increases by increasing $\delta$ as well as the cloud of strings parameter.